g0thic/Picatrix/README.md

-# Picatrix
+# Quran
-PICATRIX IS AN APP THAT PLAYS QURAN AUTOMATICALLY USING WINDOWS MEDIA PLAYER WRITTEN IN PYTHON
+Quran IS AN APP THAT PLAYS QURAN AUTOMATICALLY USING WINDOWS MEDIA PLAYER WRITTEN IN PYTHON

 TO MAKE THINGS WORK:
 PLACE THE PICATRIX FOLDER IN THE "C:\" DRIVE   "C:\PICATRIX"